 These verses consist of two parts.
 The first is the command to not be unequally yoked.
 Obviously, it is addressed to Christians.
-The second part deals with the rationale behind why it is sinful, even unthinkable, for a believer who belongs to God and is indwelt by the Holy Spirit, to link up with someone who belongs to Satan and is under his dominion.
+The second part deals with the rationale behind why it is sinful.
+It is even unthinkable, for a believer who belongs to God and is indwell by the Holy Spirit, to link with someone who belongs to Satan and is under his dominion.

 To emphasize the impossibility of a believer uniting in a permanent relationship with an unbeliever, Paul asks several rhetorical questions.
 One is, “What partnership have righteousness and lawlessness?”
 He is referring to the fact of the believer’s position in Christ.
 When we receive Christ we made righteous in God’s eyes.
-He accepts us because we are clothed in Christ’s righteousness.
+We are clothed in Christ’s righteousness, which makes us acceptable to God.
 It is, therefore, inconceivable that one who is in a position of perfection would attach herself to one who is totally sinful.

 He also asks what fellowship light has with darkness.
 The Greek word for fellowship is koinonia.
 It implies an intimate relationship, a communion of souls.
 John tells us that “God is light, and in Him there is no darkness at all” (1 John 1:5).
 We are ordained to walk in the light and have fellowship with the Lord.
 If we unite with someone who is not walking in God’s light, we are blocking His illumination in our lives, melding with the darkness of sin and choosing to live in the shadow of evil.